“The study of the immune system, the cell-mediated and humoral aspects of immunity and immune responses.”

 Immune System fights against microbes.

-Innate Immune System is composed of cells and proteins that are present and always ready to fight against microbes in the infection area.
+Innate Immune System is composed of cells and proteins that are always present and are ready to fight against microbes in the infection area.
 Innate Immune System is present from the time of our birth.

 Main elements of the innate immune system are –